Label: KOSELUGO- selumetinib capsule

 - Talk to your healthcare provider about the best way to feed your baby during this time.

-Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, or herbal supplements.
-Especially tell your healthcare provider if you are taking aspirin, blood thinners, or other medicines to treat blood clots.
-KOSELUGO contains vitamin E which may increase your risk of bleeding.
+Especially tell your healthcare provider if you are taking a supplement containing vitamin E, aspirin, blood thinners, or other medicines to treat blood clots.
+KOSELUGO capsules contain vitamin E, which may increase your risk of bleeding.

 How should I take KOSELUGO?